h3abionet/h3agwas-examples/README.md

   * `$output.effect.rs` : effect of each position to build phenotype
   * `$output.effect.rs.infors` : information relative of positions to build phenotype

-### other example
+## 7.2  other example
 * see [page build example](README_buildataset.md)

-### Simulation using gcta and data
+## 7.3  Simulation using gcta and data

-* algorithm is comparable to previous, but need genetic data in plink
+The algorithm is similar to the above but need genetic data in plink format

 ```
-nextflow run h3agwas/utils/build_example_data/simul-assoc_gcta.nf -profile slurmSingularity  --input_dir data/imputed/  --input_pat  imput_data --output_dir simul_gcta
+nextflow run h3abionet/h3agwas/utils/build_example_data/simul-assoc_gcta.nf -profile singularity  --input_dir data/imputed/  --input_pat  imput_data --output_dir simul_gcta

 ```

-### Simulation using random position  and phenosim
+## 7.4 Simulation using random position  and phenosim

-* phenosim will select random position in genome, defined effect of positions and run gemma or boltmm
+_phenosim_ will select random position in genome, defined effect of positions and run gemma or boltmm
 * need plink file using `--input_dir` and `--input_pat`
 * `--gemma 1` will run gemma after simulation of phenotype on genotype and phenotype
-#### Command line

 ```
-nextflow run h3agwas/utils/build_example_data/simul-assoc_phenosim.nf -profile slurmSingularity  --ph_normalise 0 --input_dir data/imputed/ --input_pat  imput_data --gemma 1
+nextflow run h3abionet/h3agwas/utils/build_example_data/simul-assoc_phenosim.nf -profile singularity  --ph_normalise 0 --input_dir data/imputed/ --input_pat  imput_data --gemma 1
 ```

 output :
 * `output/gemma/res_gemma.stat` :  contains FP and TP comparison of position
 * `output/simul/` : contains phenotype and positions used for simulation

-## Conditional analysis using gemma
+# 8. Conditional analysis using gemma

-* to perform a conditional analysis, using gemma where positions is used as covariable of the phenotype and check pos_ref (`--pos_ref`) is link or indepependant  , argument same than gwas for gemma where you need to add :
+To perform a conditional analysis, using gemma where positions is used as covariable of the phenotype and check pos_ref (`--pos_ref`) is link or indepependant  , argument same than gwas for gemma where you need to add :
  *  pipeline will run a raw gwas using phenotype and covariable and after performed gwas using genotypes of each position from `pos_cond` as covariable
  * `chro_cond` : chro where `pos_cond` and `pos_ref`
  * `pos_ref` : pos will be tested for independance or not to `pos_cond`